Last updated: September 9, 2019 at 23:07 pm

 Vitamin A plays an essential role in maintaining reproductive health.

-In addition, it acts as an antioxidant, it helps balance female hormones and it regulates sugar levels in your blood.
+In addition, it acts as an antioxidant, it helps balance female hormones and it regulates sugar levels in your blood, helps weight loss.
+(1)

 What are the consequences of vitamin A deficiency?

-Vitamin A deficiency can cause weakened immune system.
+Vitamin A deficiency can cause a weakened immune system.

 The most common disease related to vitamin A deficiency is night blindness.